-For more information on Parkinson’s advocacy, visit the EPDA website.
+For more information on Parkinson’s advocacy, visit Parkinson’s Europe website.

 “I want to break the silence and stigma associated with Parkinson’s disease”